hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 Finally, the container format could have been the popular [Matroska](https://en.wikipedia.org/wiki/Matroska) instead of [AVI](https://en.wikipedia.org/wiki/Audio_Video_Interleave), but this is really a minor detail.

-A second experience would be to record directly from the cable TV set-top box, but it fails because the output is protected using [HDCP](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection).
+:warning: A second experience would be to record directly from the cable TV set-top box, but it fails because the output is protected using [HDCP](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection).
 Fortunately, I have a device that strips the copy protection, and with that in between, here's the result:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pXQyKJK5b_8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>